ssfrr/AudioIO.jl/README.md

 [![Pkgs Status](http://pkg.julialang.org/badges/AudioIO_release.svg)](http://pkg.julialang.org/?pkg=AudioIO&ver=release)
 [![Coverage Status](https://img.shields.io/coveralls/ssfrr/AudioIO.jl.svg)](https://coveralls.io/r/ssfrr/AudioIO.jl?branch=master)

+## This package is no longer being maintained.
+I suggest you check out the [JuliaAudio](https://github.com/JuliaAudio) family of packages for audio-related work in Julia

 AudioIO interfaces to audio streams, including real-time recording, audio processing, and playback through your sound card using PortAudio.
 It also supports reading and writing audio files in a variety of formats.
 It is under